fenwick67/query-script/README.md

 # query-script
 ###Using a static html site to run custom javascript for you.

-Run javascript in someone's browser by putting it in a URL.
+Run javascript in someone's browser without uploading it, by putting it in a URL.

 It's basically XSS on purpose.